Matthias Finucane: Divorce

 The marriage was an unhappy one: both husband and wife had love affairs, and the judge fathered several illegitimate children, including John, who was mentioned in his half-brother Andrew's will.
 According to a longstanding family tradition, the Guernsey-based portraitist Matthias Finucane (died 1810), who was Irish by birth, was another of the judge's illegitimate children.

-In 1793 the judge divorced Anne by a private Act of Parliament on the grounds of her adultery with his cousin Lieutenant Donal Finucane.
-The Act was eventually repealed in 2012, under the Statute Law Revision Act 2012.
+In 1793 the judge divorced Anne by a private act of Parliament, Finucane's Divorce Act 1793 (33 Geo.
+3. c.
+6 Pr.
+(I)), on the grounds of her adultery with his cousin Lieutenant Donal Finucane.
+The act was eventually repealed in 2012, under the Statute Law Revision Act 2012 (No 19).
 Anne and Donal subsequently married and had several children: she died at Boulogne in 1844.
-Although the Act explicitly allowed Matthias to remarry, he never did so.
+Although the act explicitly allowed Matthias to remarry, he never did so.

 The judge's only son Andrew had no issue, and on his death in 1843 the family estates passed to the heirs of his sister Susanna Macnamara, who had died in 1819.
 Among her descendants was the author Caitlin Thomas, who married the celebrated poet Dylan Thomas.